Table of Contents

 - Output Gain

 Presets allow you to set it up to act as a normal expander, or as a “Gate”.
-For the purpose of this article, stick to the “Expander” preset.
+For now, stick to the “Expander” preset.
+This preset will give you the behavior explained within this article, and in my opinion, offers the best results.
+There isn’t much else to this section, as the filter is fairly straight forward without many moving parts.

 The Ratio is a measurement of “how much” it will affect your signal.
 I find that setting this value to anything over 5:1 makes the filter unusable, as it is noticably fluctuating in volume.